rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Analyst in the Digital Marketing Analytics tower and moved on to work at SEBI as an Assistant Manager in the Investment Management Department.
-He then joined the Department of Finance and Planning, Government of Chhattisgarh as a Chief Minister’s Good Governance Fellow.\n\nThe zeal to create real impact on the ground by transforming governance and public administration brought Ankit to Samagra.
+He then joined the Department of Finance and Planning, Government of Chhattisgarh as a Chief Minister’s Good Governance Fellow.
+The zeal to create real impact on the ground by transforming governance and public administration brought Ankit to Samagra.
 Currently he leads the Saksham Haryana-Skills & Employment engagement in Haryana.